 TL;DR

-Your specs are in ChatGPT.
+Your specs are in a chat window.
 Your tasks are in Linear.
 Your agents are in Cursor.
 Nothing talks to each other.
 Every handoff drops context.
 That's not a platform — that's three tools and a prayer.

 Over 30 SDD frameworks exist in 2026.
 Most of them hand you a template to fill in.
 Tekk writes the spec for you.